Chinatown Singapore food guide

 Kok Sen: Michelin Bib Gourmand Eatery Reopens As An Upgraded Zi Char Restaurant

-Indulge in dim sum with Yum Cha’s Weekday Dim Sum Buffet ($32.80++), which is available from Tuesday to Friday, 3pm to 6pm.
-The buffet offers over 50 types of dim sum dishes, enough for you to skip a meal for.
+Yum Cha’s value-for-money Weekday Dim Sum Buffet ($32.80++), where you can try over 50 types of dim sum dishes, is probably what put it on our list of best dim sum places in Singapore.
 You can expect classics such as Traditional Ma Lai Gao, Xiao Long Bao, Baked Mini Egg Tarts and many more.
-A little more to the special side would be their Truffle Mushroom Bun and Chilled Mini Octopus with Sesame.
+A little more to the special side would be their Truffle Mushroom Bao and Chilled Mini Octopus with Sesame.
 Don’t forget to try their Home-made Almond Tea too!

 Address: 20 Trengganu Street, #02-01, Singapore 058479